 Sport Specificity Training is an essential component to high school and collegiate sports.
 While most strength coaches will implement several concepts such as barbell movements, plyometrics, and calisthenics to attempt to improve athlete development for their respective sports, some tools can be overlooked.
-In this article, we make the case for sandbag training as a tool that provides unique benefits for high school and college age athletes.
+In this article, we make the case for the benefits of sandbag training as a tool for high school and college age athletes.

 While few coaches disagree that most training concepts are effective, coaches must choose which ones to implement based on certain considerations.
 For example, the ability to be fast, change direction, and accelerate and decelerate is a necessity that is typically universal to all sports.
 There are several tools that can be used to accomplish this, but not all are effective for several reasons, one of which is the learning curve.
 Some athletes may take longer to teach and therefore take a while to work up to sets where there is a significant amount of load to create that conditioned adaptive response (commons examples include Olympics movements).
 Young athletes also sometimes get tired or bored from the constant repetition and patience it takes to learn high-level movements.
 Some coaches would just rather not risk injury and decide the risk outweighs the reward.

 This is precisely where the acute variables and the accessory lifts play a very significant role and you can have your best of both worlds.
 Implementing the proper accessory lifts and equipment will allow the athlete to learn but also create that training stimulus to incite growth.